 Houston, TX 77025

-I saw Paul Cezanne's, Post-Impressionist oil painting above, Still Life with Peppermint Bottle, hanging inconspicuously near a basement elevator.
-It was underground at the intersection where the architect I.M.
+I saw Paul Cezanne's, Post-Impressionist oil painting above, Still Life with Peppermint Bottle, hanging inconspicuously near a basement elevator, underground in I.M.
 Pei's Modern Wing of the National Gallery in Washington, D.C..
 The work was at the intersection of the the nation's oldest gallery, but also recently refurbished Neoclassical style building and I.M.
 Pei's new one.
 This work seemed lost and simultaneously special.

-It was an odd jolt when I first saw it, the title struck me, as you'll see, but finding this collected masterwork near an elevator shaft.
-I felt like I had discovered something hidden, a little known secret that Cezanne, like me, might have an interest in the properties of peppermint.
+It was an odd jolt when I first saw it, the title struck me, as you'll see, but finding this collected masterwork near an elevator shaft?
+That surprised me.
+I felt like I had discovered a slightly disregarded work and a little known secret, too, that Cezanne, like me, might have an interest in the properties of peppermint.
 Thinking and working on a project in collaboration with A Healing Collective in Houston, TX, at the time, I had been discussing peppermint's sensory properties.

 Never having seen a visual reference to a peppermint bottle in any other Post-Impressionist still life, while spending many years in art museums, my head in art historical texts and timelines, I became curious about Cezanne's subject matter.
 Why make a peppermint bottle the focal point in this painting that took him four years to complete?
 I returned to Houston still thinking about Still Life with Peppermint Bottle.